kubaPod/MVue/README.md

 Currently interface is just a single html file with all custom css/scripts and with Vue/Vuetify/Axios libraries linked from outside, at the end it will support more modern modularized stup for folks familar with node/webpack etc.

 # What's there

+ ### MVue

+ `MVue` is a general constructor.
+Currently it only works with `Manipulate` and accepts the following options:

+  - `"ExportFunction"` can be any of `$ExportFormats` or a function that returns a string that can be displayed by the browser, e.g.: `Function[body, ExportString[body, "HTMLFragment"]]`
+  - `ContinuousAction` is `False` by default and unless is set to `True` it will overwrite default `Automatic` of `Manipulate's`.
+The reason is that it is better to call cloud only when controllers are released as opposed to doing this continuously.
+Because of `$CloudCredits` of course.
+But feel free to experiment with `Vue[ContinuousAction->True]`

  ### Manipulate / CloudCDF

- Support for `Manipulate` is the first thing to do, it is still in progress.
+ Support for `Manipulate` is the first thing to do, **it is still in progress**.
 The idea is that controllers are handled client side and the body is refreshed via Cloud API.

  Body response `"FormatFunction"` can be whichever from `$ExportFormats` but it is up to the user to choose carefully.
 E.g. `"HTML"` would be the best for textual/graid data, `"SVG"` is nice for `Graphics` but for output from mesh like functions (`CountourPlot` etc) it is probably better to use `"PNG"`.